kevgo/text-runner/textrun-npm/README.md

 ## Verify exported binaries

 The <b type="action/name-full">npm/exported-executable</b> action verifies documentation of exported binaries of npm packages.
-Let's say the source code of our `foobar` package contains an executable file
+Let's say our `foobar` package provides an executable file
-<b type="bundled-executable">bin/foo</b>, which is listed as a binary in its
+<b type="bundled-executable">bin/foo</b>, which is listed as a binary in the
 <a type="workspace/new-file">**package.json** file:

 ```js